ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 developed.
 The replacement of a file with another file that has not yet been written is not trivial.
 The straightforward way is to lock a file and start writing to it.
-But this approach can result in broken or partially finished files in events like ''out of disc space'', signals or other asynchronous aborts of the program.
+But this approach can result in broken or partially finished files in events like “out of disc space”, signals or other asynchronous aborts of the program.

 A temporary file solves most of this problem, because in problematic events